 Before we get into the “how” part of this post, let’s discuss the “why” on why you would, as a blogger, want to use Scrivener (www.literatureandlatte.com), a completely powerful tool and preferred writing app for writers, for your blog.
-Why not just write everything in WordPress or Microsoft Word?
-Well, there are plenty of reasons.
-Here are a few pointers on the why:
+This is a run-down of how to use Scrivener for blogging.

 - Promotes organized writing (the most organized you could possibly get)